 Atlassian Assist and Halp are closely related but not the same.

-- Atlassian acquired Halp, a Slack and Microsoft Teams ticketing system, to augment its capabilities in 2020.
+- In 2020, Atlassian acquired Halp, a Slack- and Microsoft Teams-based ticketing system, to augment its capabilities.

-- The functionality of Halp was incorporated into a new product - Atlassian Assist - the Slack bot that runs with Jira Service Management.
+- The functionality of Halp was incorporated into a new product, Atlassian Assist, a Slack bot that runs with Jira Service Management.

 - The old Halp app was completely deprecated in 2022 in favor of Atlassian Assist.

-- Atlassian Assist continues to focus on resolving issues faster and supporting customer requests in Slack using Jira Service Management.
+- Atlassian Assist continues to focus on resolving issues faster and supporting customer requests in Slack using Jira Service Management (JSM).

 Key Features of Atlassian Assist (Halp)

-- Seamless Ticket Creation and Updates from Slack: Atlassian Assist is tightly integrated with Jira Service Management and makes it super easy to create JSM tickets right from Slack.
-Tickets and Slack threads are synced and comments can be posted either from JSM or Slack seamlessly.
+- Seamless Ticket Creation and Updates from Slack: Atlassian Assist is tightly integrated with Jira Service Management, making it super easy to create JSM tickets right from Slack.
+Tickets and Slack threads are synced, and comments can be posted either from JSM or Slack seamlessly.

-- Ticket Management in Slack: Triage channels in Slack allow Agents to manage incoming tickets in Slack. ie. Agents never have to leave Slack, even as all data is captured in JSM.
+- Ticket Management in Slack: Triage channels let agents manage incoming tickets. ie. Agents never have to leave Slack, even as all data is captured in JSM.

-- Approval Workflows: Teams can create custom workflows in JSM - like Approval Workflows.
-Approvers can take approval actions right from within Slack if JSM Chat integration is enabled.
+- Approval Workflows: Teams can create custom workflows in JSM, like approval workflows.
+Approvers can take approval actions directly in Slack when JSM Chat integration is enabled.

 - Reporting and Analytics: Keeping an eye on support performance is super important!
-With Atlassian Assist, you get detailed reporting and analytics of JSM that make it easy for managers to track key performance metrics for tickets created in Slack, spot any bottlenecks, and improve processes.
+With Atlassian Assist, you get detailed JSM reporting and analytics that make it easy for managers to track key performance metrics for tickets created in Slack, spot bottlenecks, and improve processes.

 Atlassian Assist (Halp) Pricing

-- It is available on Premium Plan and above (which starts at a minimum of $51 per agent)
+- It is available on the premium plan and above (which starts at a minimum of $51 per agent)

-ie. - fundamentally Atlassian Assist is priced per Agent and limits membership on Slack Triage Channels to such Agents.
+Fundamentally, Atlassian Assist is priced per Agent and limits membership on Slack triage channels to such agents.
 This can make the pricing very expensive for large teams looking to collaborate on issues.

-Atlassian Assist merges the communicative capabilities of Slack with the efficient ticketing system of Assist (formerly known as Halp).
-This Slack and Atlassian integration allows users to create, manage, and resolve Jira service tickets directly within Slack.
+Atlassian Assist merges Slack's communication capabilities with the efficient ticketing system of Assist (formerly known as Halp).
+This Slack and Atlassian integration lets users create, manage, and resolve Jira service tickets directly in Slack.
 Key benefits include:

 1. Improved Workflow for Support Agents and Approvers